listr2/listr2/README.md

 The input module uses the beautiful [enquirer](https://www.npmjs.com/package/enquirer).

+> ## Attention: Enquirer is a optional dependency.
+Please install it first.

 So with running a `task.prompt` function, you can get access to any [enquirer](https://www.npmjs.com/package/enquirer) default prompts as well as using a custom enquirer prompt.

 To get an input you can assign the task a new prompt in an async function and write the response to the context.